openstack/heat/doc/source/template_guide/functions.rst

 Parameters
 ~~~~~~~~~~
+region : String
-region: the name of the region.
+    The name of the region.

 Usage
 ~~~~~